MTabbutt/CosmologyResources/README.md

 See the directories above for the main topics which currently include:
 - **Large-Scale Structure:** For LSS related science papers across all surveys
 - **Coding:** A general stop of coding resources including tutories, read-the-docs, install instructions, UW-Madison/DES/LSST computing, and more
-- **DES-General:** General DES resources including data release papers, Y1/Y3KP papers, and more
+- **DES-General:** General DES resources including data release papers, Y1/Y3KP papers, Deepfields, and more
 - **LSST-General:**
 - **OtherSurveys:**